codacy/codacy-rubocop/docs/description/Style_RedundantInitialize.md

 will not register an offense, because it allows the initializer to take a different number of arguments as its superclass potentially does.

+NOTE: If an initializer takes any arguments and has an empty body, RuboCop assumes it to *not* be redundant.
+This is to prevent potential `ArgumentError`.

 NOTE: If an initializer argument has a default value, RuboCop assumes it to *not* be redundant.